[Three.js] Scene, Renderer, Camera

 1. FOV (Field of View)

-• The aspect ratio of the camera viewport.
+• The width/height ratio of the camera viewport

-• Usually uses the width/height ratio of a browser window
+• Usually uses the browser window's width/height ratio

-• Important property to prevent the screen from looking squashed
+• An important property to prevent the screen from looking distorted

 • Objects closer than this distance will not be visible